 - Oversee prisoner escort, facilities search, and work detail supervision.

-- Conduct mail and visitor screening, electronic surveillance monitoring,
+- Conduct mail and visitor screening, electronic surveillance monitoring, and counseling.

 - Responsible for facilities security, and passenger and employee safety.